neovimhaskell/haskell-vim/README.md

           -- hs-source-dirs:
           default-language:    Haskell2010

-* `CabalAddLibrary name`: Adds a new library section to the end of your cabal file
+* `CabalAddLibrary`: Adds a new library section to the end of your cabal file.
+Prompts you for library name.

         library name
           -- ghc-options: